gnebbia/kb-api/CONTRIBUTING.md

 # CONTRIBUTING

-:Info: These are the contribution rules for kb.
+:Info: These are the contribution rules for kb-api.
-:Copyright: 2012-2020, Giuseppe Nebbione
+:Copyright: 2012-2020, Andrew Shapton.
 :License: GPLv3

 Do you want to contribute to this project?
 Great!
 I’d love to see some help,